 Many providers who responded to the CHG survey stated they felt undervalued during the pandemic, with one saying, “I find it disheartening that our healthcare administration put tremendous amount of emphasis on patient safety over healthcare worker safety.”
 Another stated, “I have never felt so devalued as a physician in my 30 years of practicing medicine.”

 In fact, when asked to rate the response of various groups to the pandemic, providers had mixed feelings about how their own institutions responded.
 Only 14% rated their facility’s response as excellent.

 How facilities can help: The American Nurses Association begins every meeting or huddle with a 90-second storytelling session, where healthcare professionals state a core value that represents their story, share their story, and then connect the story back to the organization’s mission.
 As a result, employees report feeling more resilient, less burnout, and a deeper connection to their facility’s decisions and purpose.

 These voices and best practices are part of a bigger conversation on how healthcare facilities can create long-term solutions for their providers’ mental health.
-To continue the discussion, join us and a panel of industry leaders for a webinar on provider well-being, Thursday, August 27, at 1 p.m.
-ET.
+For additional ideas on how to address the emotional toll of the COVID pandemic, watch the provider well-being webinar below:

 CHG Healthcare takes a putting-people-first approach to finding the doctors, nurses, and allied professionals your facility and patients need.
 Contact us by phone at 866.588.5996 or email at firstname.lastname@example.org.